Version 6.1.19 onwards¶

 Its use is optional.
 It is a JSON file with various rules for the ES that are not configuration related.
 Over the next few releases, this fill will replace the cryptic context of

 tokens.txtAs of now, it can be used to specify custom times for notification.
 This list will grow over time.

-A new perl dependency (optional) has been added to guides/install if you need flexible datetime parsing for ES rules.
+A new perl dependency (optional) has been added to Installation of the Event Server (ES) if you need flexible datetime parsing for ES rules.